 D. Water Facilities.
 The project site is located within the jurisdiction of the Monte Vista Water District (MVWD).
 As outlined in the June 2016 Urban Water Management Plan (UWMP) the district currently has a total ground water well production capacity of approximately 30 MGD (Million Gallons per Day).
 The site currently has four main points of connection to the public Monte Vista municipal water supply system via 12-inch ductile iron laterals.
-Service is connected on the north to an existing 30-inch line in Moreno Street, east to an existing 12-inch line in Central Avenue, and west to an existing 12-inch line in Moreno Street at the intersection of San Jose Street and approximately 250 feet south (see Figure 3-5).
+Service is connected along the north to an existing 30-inch line in Moreno Street, along the east to an existing 12-inch line in Central Avenue, and along the west to an existing 12-inch line in Moreno Street approximately 250 feet south of San Jose Street (see Figure 3-9).